 Now, if you are looking for one quick takeaway from this post, I STRONGLY RECOMMEND INVESTING IN A GOOD WEBSITE.
-I can’t emphasize with how important this is… The most common mistake I see is that someone wants to get their product out there, so they end up slapping together some shit website to get their product up.
+I can’t emphasize how important this is… The most common mistake I see is that someone wants to get their product out there, so they end up slapping together some shit website to get their product up.
 The problem is that when you do that you are now showing your product to the public and they are getting a glimpse of your company for the first time.
 These people don’t know you, they don’t know your story, and they don’t know your product (yet), all they know is that you have a garbage website.
 That age-old adage that “first impressions matter” is true!
-More likely than not you’re not going to make a sale, but instead, you’re going to get a ton of people come to your website and remember that you have a garbage website and won’t want to return in the future.
+More likely than not you’re not going to make a sale, but instead, you’re going to get a ton of people coming to your website, who will later remember that you have a garbage website and won’t want to return in the future.
 This right here was one of my biggest mistakes starting out.

 Here are a few steps I’d recommend taking to getting your online store set-up

 - Step 1- Find a good web developer/web designer